 There is a tear-out page at the back of the Family Handbook to sign and return to your director.
 Please keep this Family Handbook accessible for future reference.

-Electronic copies of this Family Handbook can be found on ARC's website at:
+Electronic copies of this Family Handbook can be found on ARC's website at https://arcseattle.org/Preschool-Programs